hargoniX/bachelor/thesis/thesis.typ

   caption: [Resource Consumption of different SAT solvers], ) <satres>
 That being said we did observe that the vast majority of memory in the large queue attempts were consumed by @CBMC itself, not the SAT solvers.
+This indicates that if:
+- @CBMC itself improves its RAM usage
+- Kani improves its Rust to @CBMC translation
-This indicates that if either @CBMC itself improves or Kani ends up generating a better translation of Rust in the future, we might be able to run our harness on bigger queue sizes as well.
+- we figure out a better way to express our proof with future Kani features we might be able to run our harness on bigger queue sizes as well.

 In addition to this, we also checked that the performance of our driver running on real-world